hoast/hoastig/README.md

 ### Source directory

-The source directory is the directory relative to where the command is executed from and can be defined in the configuration file, by default this is set to `src`.
-A separate list of sources can be specified which are contained within the source directory.
-This list can be used to split parts of a site out in for instance a theme and content, by default this list is set to `null`.
-The directories overwrite the previous one in the order they are provided in.
-The defaults result into taking the `src` directory as the root and only directory to build.
-Each source directory follows the following pattern of directories.
+A list of sources can be specified which can used to split parts of a site up in, for instance a theme and content directory, by default this list is set to `[ "src" ]`.
+Each directory in the list will overwrite the previous one in the order they are provided in if duplicate files are found.
+Each source directory follows the following pattern of optional sub directories.

 * `content`: Content files, each file will be transformed into a page.
 Files should have the `.hbs`, `.html`, or `.md` extension.
 Extension are eventually converted to `.html` if they are not already.
 Extension can also be chained so that a markdown file can include handlebar partials for instance.
 For example `page.hbs.md` will first be transformed from markdown to html, then it will be read as handlebars and transformed to html again, this time giving it the `.html` extension.
 Finally the resulting or pre-existing `.html` files will be minified.
 * `decorators`: Handlebar decorators.
 Files should have the `.js` extension.
 The file should export a single handlebars decorator compatible function.